Colorectal polyp: Familial adenomatous polyposis

-Familial adenomatous polyposis (FAP) is a form of hereditary cancer syndrome involving the APC gene located on chromosome q521.
+Familial adenomatous polyposis (FAP) is a form of hereditary cancer syndrome involving mutations in one of two genes.
+FAP and attenuated FAP (originally called hereditary flat adenoma syndrome) are caused by APC gene defects on chromosome 5 while autosomal recessive FAP (or MUTYH-associated polyposis) is caused by defects in the MUTYH gene on chromosome 1..

 The syndrome was first described in 1863 by Virchow on a 15-year-old boy with multiple polyps in his colon.
 The syndrome involves development of multiple polyps at an early age and those left untreated will all eventually develop cancer.
 The gene is expressed 100% in those with the mutation and it is autosomal dominant.
 10–20% of patients have negative family history and acquire the syndrome from spontaneous germline mutation.
 The average age of newly diagnosed patient is 29 and the average age of newly discovered colorectal cancer is 39.
 It is recommended that those affected undergo colorectal cancer screening at younger age with treatment and prevention are surgical with removal of affected tissues.

-Hereditary nonpolyposis colorectal cancer (Lynch Syndrome)
+Hereditary nonpolyposis colorectal cancer (Lynch syndrome)

 Hereditary nonpolyposis colorectal cancer (HNPCC, also known as Lynch syndrome) is a hereditary colorectal cancer syndrome.
 It is the most common hereditary form of colorectal cancer in the United States and accounts for about 3% of all cases of cancer.
 It was first recognized by Alder S. Warthin in 1885 at the University of Michigan.
 It was later further studied by Henry Lynch who recognized an autosomal dominant transmission pattern with those affected having relatively early onset of cancer (mean age 44 years), greater occurrence of proximal lesions, mostly mucinous or poorly differentiated adenocarcinoma, greater number of synchronous and metachronous cancer cells, and good outcome after surgical intervention.
 The Amsterdam Criteria were initially used to define Lynch syndrome before the underlying genetic mechanism had been worked out.
 The Criteria required that the patient has three family members all first-degree relatives with colorectal cancer that involves at least two generations with at least one affected person being younger than 50 years of age when the diagnosis was made.
 The Amsterdam Criteria is too restrictive and was later expanded to include cancers of endometrial, ovarian, gastric, pancreatic, small intestinal, ureteral, and renal pelvic origin.
 The increased risk of cancer seen in patients with by the syndrome is associated with dysfunction of DNA repair mechanism.
 Molecular biologists have linked the syndrome to specific genes such as hMSH2, hMSH1, hMSH6, and hPMS2.